kravchenkog/dq_integration_example/README.md

 └── requirements.txt
 ```
 `main_spark.py`and `main_pandas.py`
 This files include example of the Data Pipeline and Entry Point of the project.
-This is a very simple example of a Data Pipeline based on Spark and Pandas separately, but it should be enough to show the integration of Data Quality
-Both examples ofpipelines include:
+This is a very simple example of a Data Pipeline based on Spark and Pandas separately, but it should be enough to show the integration of Data Quality. </br> Both examples of pipelines include:
 - One inputs DB data (`sales_input_data`)
 - 4 Pipeline steps
 - Two outputs DB data (`sales_output_female` and `sales_output_male`)